North Berwick witch trials: Barbara Napier

 Barbara Napier came from a good family and had married a book dealer named George Ker in 1572.
 George died at La Rochelle in 1576, and she then married Archibald Douglas whose brother Robert Douglas was the laird of Corshogill.
 Her family included a daughter, Janet Douglas.

 Gillis Duncan caused the arrest of Barbara Naper for bewitching to death Archibald Douglas, 8th Earl of Angus.
 Archibald was reported to have died from a disease so strange there could be no cure or remedy.
 He fell ill at Langhope and died at Smeaton near Dalkeith on 4 August 1588.

 It was alleged that Euphame MacCalzean, Barbara Napier, Agnes Sampson and others had attended an assembly of witches at "Atkynson's Haven" where an image of James VI was given to the devil for the destruction of the king.

 Napier had bought charms to help her own health and to try and fix her poor relationship with Jean Lyon, Countess of Angus who employed her and her husband.
 They did not work as she lost her job.
 When it all came to trial, Napier was accused of a practice to kill the king by witchcraft but was found guilty of only the lesser crime of conspiring with witches.
 James VI ordered the Chancellor to have physicians examine her to see if she was pregnant, and if she was not, to have her burnt and publicly disembowelled.

 James VI wanted an appeal to overturn the first verdict, in order to better prosecute the Earl of Bothwell, and an "assize of error" was planned.
-James VI spoke the jurors, who faced penalties for their former decision, on 7 June 1591, and they agreed with his views.
+James VI spoke with the jurors, who faced penalties for their former decision, on 7 June 1591, and they agreed with his views.
 Her fate is unclear, and it is possible that she was eventually burnt to death.
 The town council bought materials to build a fire for her execution and these were used on 25 June 1591 at the burning of Euphame MacCalzean.
 The opinion of the 17th-century historian of the Douglas family, David Hume of Godscroft, was that she had been released.

 Apology from Scottish government

-In March 2022 Nicola Sturgeon, the first minister of Scotland, apologized for the persecution of alleged witches during the 16th, 17th, and 18th centuries.
-The Scottish government had not apologized previously.
+In March 2022 Nicola Sturgeon, the First Minister of Scotland, apologised for the persecution of alleged witches during the sixteenth, seventeenth, and eighteenth centuries.
+The Scottish Government had not apologised previously.